xXAI-botXx/Calm-GPT/README.md

 The generation of the new data needed (without the original data):

 - 0 Days
-- 15 Hours
+- 19 Hours
-- 46 Minutes
+- 12 Minutes
-- 32 Seconds
+- 1 Seconds

-*

-=> Created 3558* Training-Dialogs.
+=> Created 4353 Training-Dialogs.

-Results in ?
-Input-Output Pairs! (+ the previous fine-tuning data)
+Results in 47488 (36341 new) Input-Output Pairs! (included the previous fine-tuning data)